 One vigorous vinyasa flow class probably feels like all the exercise you’ll need for a week and if you’ve ever practiced hot yoga, the labored breathing probably makes your lungs think they just went for a run but don’t let the heat fool you.
 A lot of that sweat is actually water weight and any immediate weight loss is actually one of the effects of that water weight loss and dehydration.
 However, there are pros and cons to every form of exercise, including hot yoga, and the added heat can assist with flexibility and the prevention of injury.
 No surprise but most yoga classes provide a wonderful opportunity to stretch.

-Depending on the class and the frequency of practice some yoga classes offer an adequate amount of strength training but it’s virtually impossible to meet the minimum cardio requirements on your mat.
+Depending on the class and the frequency of practice some yoga classes offer an adequate amount of strength training but it’s virtually impossible to meet the minimum cardio requirements with yoga alone.

 Take the average class length of 75 minutes, factor in time for a warm-up, balance postures stretches and final savasana and that leaves approximately 45 minutes of fast-paced movement.
 Now, take into account that the only time your body is ‘doing cardio’ is when you transition from pose to pose.
 In the end, this might account for 15-20 minutes of your 75-minute class.
 Wait, is hot yoga cardio?
 Unfortunately, no. The increased heart rate you experience is due to the heat, not your exercise intensity.

 To maintain fitness levels, the American Heart Association recommends 150 minutes of moderate-intensity cardiovascular exercise so even if you practiced 7 days per week, with yoga alone, you would fall just shy of these guidelines.